cmauri75/SpringMicroservice/README.md

 * properties are moved on bootstrap.yml 'cause spring need to know BEFORE application starts where config is located, Spring needs to know where your Eureka Server is located and how it should search for configuration
 * Tests are integration test, call to service that invokes backend

-## discovery
-Created via spring-boot with "eureka server" dependency, is used by other service for presenting themself to other
-### Hot parts:
-* Other service must know his address and specify it in their application.properties

-## config
-Created via spring-boot with "eureka server" and "Config server" dependencies, is used by other service in order to remove other configurations from internal files.
-Will contain Okta config
 ### Okta
 Provides SSO facility.
 Install via:
 `